 - Affected plaster should be removed and replaced with fungicidal plaster.
 Masonry should be cleaned with a chemical fungicide and sprayed with a masonry biocide.

-For professional help in dealing with dry rot in commercial and residential properties, as well as a range of other industrial cleaning services, contact Charles Piton Limited today for a free quote.
+For professional help in dealing with dry rot in commercial and residential properties, as well as a range of other industrial cleaning services, contact CPL t/a CPL t/a CPL t/a Rainbow International today for a free quote.